-This guide compares AMI and State across car, house and contents insurance as at March 2026.
-We break down the policy features, pricing, and key differences so you can decide which — if either — is the right fit.
-Use the free Quashed Market Scan to compare personalised quotes from AMI, State and other NZ insurers in under two minutes.
+This guide compares AMI and State across car, house and contents insurance as at May 2026.
+We break down the policy features, pricing, sign-up offers and key differences so you can decide which, if either, is the right fit.
+Use the free Quashed Market Scan to compare personalised quotes from AMI, State and other NZ insurers in about 90 seconds.

 Feature | AMI | State |